Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Conclusions

 We performed a simulation of a Milky Way-like galactic disk hosting a strong bar with a state-of-the-art model for the interstellar medium.
 We found that the pattern speed of the bar in this simulation does not slow down but rather remains at a stable, constant pattern speed.
 We provided a simple semi-analytic model which reproduces many of the features from our fiducial disk model.

 The implications of our findings are numerous.
 First, we naturally explain why nearly all observed galaxies are fast rotators without requiring the inner regions of dark matter halos to be underdense \citep{1998ApJ...493L...5D, 2000ApJ...543..704D} or requiring new physics \citep{2021MNRAS.503.2833R, 2021MNRAS.508..926R}.
 Second, we show that the role of gas is of paramount importance in studies which attempt to uncover the nature of dark matter from its effect of slowing down the bar \citep{2021MNRAS.500.4710C, 2021MNRAS.505.2412C}.
 Third, we provide an explanation for how the Milky Way's bar could be both long-lived and a fast rotator, of which there is some observational evidence \citep{2019MNRAS.490.4740B}.
-And finally, we complicate the picture of radial mixing expected to sculpt the Milky Way's disk \citep{2012MNRAS.420..913B, 2015ApJ...808..132H}, a process which relies upon the pattern speed of the bar to change with time Our work does not alter expectations for radial mixing induced by spiral arms \citep{2002MNRAS.336..785S}.
+And finally, we complicate the picture of stellar radial mixing expected to sculpt the Milky Way's disk \citep{2012MNRAS.420..913B, 2015ApJ...808..132H}, a process which relies upon the pattern speed of the bar to change with time.
+The radial mixing of the gas phase induced by the bar, as predicted in \citet{2011MNRAS.415.1027H}, might have implications for the radial metallicity gradients of galaxies.
+Our work does not alter expectations for radial mixing induced by spiral arms \citep{2002MNRAS.336..785S}.